Couchbase-Ecosystem/VSCode-Couchbase/README.md

 # Requirements
 Most of the requirements are taken care in the build.
 For Linux users a latest version of glibc may be required depending on the distro.

-## Building from scratch
-1. For building from scratch, please have both openssl v3, v1.1.x .
-2. NASM compiler may also be required (especially for windows).
-3. Nodejs v16 is crucial

-### Steps:
-1. install all dependencies `npm i`
-2. build the project `npm run rebuild`
-3. Compile the project `npm run compile`

-To run the extension, after succeeding in all above steps, please run using `F5` in VSCode or (`fn + F5`)

 # Quick Tour

 ### Add Cluster Connection